KianShojaei/Persian-Signature-Detection-Restoration-and-Verification/README.md

 ## 📄 License

+This project is licensed under the **MIT License** — see the [LICENSE](./LICENSE) file for details.

-This project was developed strictly for **educational and research purposes**.
-If you use any of the third-party repositories or datasets mentioned in the References section, please review each one's license and terms of use separately.
+If you use any of the third-party repositories or datasets mentioned in the References section, please review each one's license and terms of use separately, as they may differ from this project's license.

 <p align="center">
 Built with ❤️ to advance research in document image processing and signature forgery detection